Tosun-Ahmet/BMI-Calculator/README.md

 ## Usage
 - Download the project to your computer.
 - Ensure that Python is installed.
+- If you receive an error similar to FileNotFound, create a user_data.json file in the same folder and put [] in it.
+- If you want to add a logo, you can add your logo in the same folder by searching bmi_logo.png in the code lines.
 - Run the `bmi_calculator.py` file to start the BMI calculation.
 - Enter your weight and height, and the program will calculate your BMI and category.